-- 1. M.M.Vai, "VLSI design", CRC Press, 2001. - 2.
-Pucknell & Eshraghian, "Basic VLSI Design", PHI, (3/e), 2003. - 3.
-Uyemura, "Introduction to VLSI Circuits and Systems", Wiley, 2002.
+1. M.M.Vai, "VLSI design", CRC Press, 2001.
+2. Pucknell & Eshraghian, "Basic VLSI Design", PHI, (3/e), 2003.
+3. Uyemura, "Introduction to VLSI Circuits and Systems", Wiley, 2002.

-CO1: Describe the techniques used for VLSI fabrication, design of CMOS logic circuits, switches and memory

-CO2: Describe the techniques used the design of CMOS logic circuits, switches and memory in VLSI CO3: Generalize the design techniques and analyze the characteristics of VLSI circuits such as area, speed and power dissipation

-CO4: Explain and compare the architectures for FPGA, PAL and PLDs and evaluate their characteristics such as area, power dissipation and reliability

-CO4: Use the advanced FPGAs to realize Digital signal processing systems
+CO1 Describe the techniques used for VLSI fabrication, design of CMOS logic circuits, switche and memory CO2 Describe the techniques used the design of CMOS logic circuits, switches and memory in VLSI CO3 Generalize the design techniques and analyze the characteristics of VLSI circuits such as are speed and power dissipation CO4 Explain and compare the architectures for FPGA, PAL and PLDs and evaluate the characteristics such as area, power dissipation and reliability CO5 Describe the techniques for fault tolerant VLSI circuits CO6 Use the advanced FPGAs to realize Digital signal processing systems